ntk148v/til/virtualization/README.md

 ```sh
 # Check the active namespaces, user mapping, and chroot base of the daemonized worker
 ps -eo user,pid,args | grep firecracker

 ```

-**Step 10: Interacting with the Jailed REST API Engine**
+**Step 11: Interacting with the Jailed REST API Engine**

 Now that Firecracker is running inside the jail, your interaction layer shifts.
 You must navigate two major architectural constraints:

-- Socket Paths: The UNIX domain socket is managed inside the jail file tree.
+- **Socket Paths:** The UNIX domain socket is managed inside the jail file tree.
 The host must target `/srv/jailer/firecracker/<VM_ID>/root/run/firecracker.socket`.
-- Relative Path Resolution: When executing PUT configurations to the API engine, do not use absolute host paths.
+- **Relative Path Resolution:** When executing PUT configurations to the API engine, do not use absolute host paths.
 To Firecracker, the jail is the root directory (`/`).
 Therefore, `/srv/jailer/firecracker/test-vm-01/root/vmlinux` must be referenced simply as `vmlinux`.

-Execute this sequential script to boot the microVM inside the secure perimeter:
+Execute this sequential script to configure the network interface and boot the microVM inside the secure perimeter:

 ```sh
 #!/bin/bash